DaisyMolving/DaisyMolving.github.io/_posts/2016-02-25-initialize-method-getters-setters.markdown

 <strong> Getting and Setting </strong>

 If we want to be able to return the `title` or `author` of the `book_1` we must write a "getter" method.
 A getter method accesses and presents attributes.
-This can be thought of as reading attributes.
+This can be thought of as <i>reading</i> attributes.
 A getter method can be written like:

 {% highlight ruby %}
 class Book